Spain publishes tool to calculate payment deadlines and interest due

 You can use this tool to calculate the additional amount that will be paid as interest when refunds are paid late by the authorities.
 You can also check when a penalty is exactly due.

-New tool to calculate your payment deadline
+New tool in Spain to calculate your payment deadline

 The Spanish tax authorities often require the payment of a penalty to be made within a number of working days from the moment the letter informing you about the penalty is received.
-This approach is difficult to follow, specially by foreign taxpayers who are not aware of local holidays in Spain.
+This approach is difficult to follow, especially by foreign taxpayers who are not aware of local holidays in Spain.
 To make things easier, you can now access the tool and simply indicate the reference number of the letter received and the date on which it was delivered.
 The tool will automatically provide the latest date by which you will need to pay the penalty.